enyojs/ares-project/test/selenium/README.md

 * Export _each_ test case with JAVA/Junit 4/WEbDriver formatter and save the file under `./ares-project/test/selenium/webdriver-java-diff-patch/java-ref`

-**Note:** For example, the NewProject test case be converted into NewProject.java … etc.
+**Note:** For example, the NewProject test case will be converted into NewProject.java … etc.

 The `.../webdriver-java-diff-patch/AresTestCases.sha1` and `.../webdriver-java-diff-patch/AresTestCases.md5` files contains the digests to validate the java files converted from XML scripts.

+### Verify generated Java files

+Depending on your system, use either `md5sum`, `inhash.exe` or `/usr/bin/shasum` to verify the md5 or sha1 digests against the Java files converted from the XML scripts.
+This files are found under the temporary directory `./ares-project/test/selenium/webdriver-java-diff-patch/java-ref`.

 ### Apply AresTestJava.patch

-* To verify the SHA1 against the xml-scripts java converted found under the temporary directory `./ares-project/test/selenium/webdriver-java-diff-patch/java-ref` (either using `md5sum`, `inhash.exe` or `/usr/bin/shasum`).

-Apply the patch:

 	$ cd ./ares-project/test/selenium/test/selenium/webdriver-java-diff-patch/java-ref
 	$ patch -p1 < ../AresTestJava.patch

 ### Eclipse Ares Test Suite project setup

 #### Eclipse Project Pre-requisites

+Install the following softwares:

 * JAVA jdk 1.6 (or upper) (<http://www.oracle.com/technetwork/java/javase/downloads/index.html>)
 * Eclipse IDE for JAVA EE (<http://www.eclipse.org/downloads/>)